Cdaprod/html-mirrored-transcript-teleprompter/transcript.md

-# The Cost of Perspective - Full Video Script

 ## Opening Hook

 [INTENSE, DIRECT TO CAMERA, UNFLINCHING EYE CONTACT]

 You know what's funny about hitting rock bottom?
 Everyone talks about the fall.
 Nobody talks about what happens when you're actually there - when you're watching people you know die because of the same lies you've been telling yourself.
 [SHARP PAUSE]